What is leca?

 How much water do plants need in leca?

-For a rule of thumb 1/3 of the container that the leca sits in should be filled with water.
+As a rule of thumb, 1/3 of the container should be filled with water.
 This gives your plants an abundance of water whilst maintaining high oxygen levels.
-You will find that as your plants roots grow, they will develop ‘fluffy’ white roots where they are completely submerged.
+As your plants roots grow, they will develop ‘fluffy’ white roots where they are completely submerged.
 These are known as ‘water roots’ and are perfectly healthy.

-Water should be topped up or changed as the water level drops by half.
-This should be approximately 3-4 weeks, this is subject to change depending on positioning and time of year.
-Ideally water should be topped up to the 1/3 mark.
+You should top up the water or change it when the water level drops by half.
+This should be approximately around 3-4 weeks but is subject to change depending on positioning and time of year.
+Ideally, the water should be topped up to the 1/3 mark.

-As previously mentioned leca contains no nutrients, this means additional fertilizers and nutrients will be required.
+Like previously mentioned, leca contains no nutrients.
+This means that additional fertilizers and nutrients will be required.
 Liquid based fertilizers and nutrients are the best option as they easily dilute in water.
 For general use, hydroponic fertilizers are acceptable, however there are some indoor plant specific fertilizers which are more ideal.